nik312123/repo-Team19/Project2/Readme.md

 ## Step 2C: Command line on Ubuntu and macOS (least recommended)

-1. Download [this zip file](https://github.umn.edu/umn-csci-5801-S21-002/repo-Team19/releases/download/v2.0.0/repo-Team19-CLI.zip), and extract it to a directory of your choice
+### Building the project

-2. `cd` into the `repo-Team19` folder
+1. `cd` into the `repo-Team19` folder

+2. Run `ant` to build the project

+### Running the project

-3. Run `java -classpath out/production/repo-Team19 org.team19.VotingSystemRunner` to run the program with standard input as the file input
+- Run `java -classpath out/production/repo-Team19 org.team19.VotingSystemRunner` to run the program with standard input as the file input

-4. Run `java -classpath out/production/repo-Team19 org.team19.VotingSystemRunner <pathToElectionFile>` replacing `<pathToElectionFile>` with the file you wish to run the program with to test a specific election file
+- Run `java -classpath out/production/repo-Team19 org.team19.VotingSystemRunner <pathToElectionFile>` replacing `<pathToElectionFile>` with the file you wish to run the program with to test a specific election file

-#### These tests are available for flexibility but are NOT recommended
+### Running tests (not recommended over the non-CLI options)

-5. To run all tests, run `java -jar lib/junit-platform-console-standalone-1.8.0-M1.jar -cp out/production/repo-Team19:out/test/repo-Team19 -p org.team19`
+- To run all tests, run `java -jar lib/junit-platform-console-standalone-1.8.0-M1.jar -cp out/production/repo-Team19:out/test/repo-Team19 -p org.team19`

-6. To run tests for a class, run `java -jar lib/junit-platform-console-standalone-1.8.0-M1.jar -cp out/production/repo-Team19:out/test/repo-Team19 -c org.team19.[TestClassName]`, replacing the bracketed item with the corresponding test class (e.g. `org.team19.VotingSystemRunnerTest`)
+- To run tests for a class, run `java -jar lib/junit-platform-console-standalone-1.8.0-M1.jar -cp out/production/repo-Team19:out/test/repo-Team19 -c org.team19.[TestClassName]`, replacing the bracketed item with the corresponding test class (e.g. `org.team19.VotingSystemRunnerTest`)

-7. To run a test method, run `java -jar lib/junit-platform-console-standalone-1.8.0-M1.jar -cp out/production/repo-Team19:out/test/repo-Team19 -m org.team19.[TestClassName]#[methodName]`, replacing the bracketed item with the corresponding test class (e.g. `org.team19.VotingSystemRunnerTest#testGetFullFilePath`)
+- To run a test method, run `java -jar lib/junit-platform-console-standalone-1.8.0-M1.jar -cp out/production/repo-Team19:out/test/repo-Team19 -m org.team19.[TestClassName]#[methodName]`, replacing the bracketed item with the corresponding test class (e.g. `org.team19.VotingSystemRunnerTest#testGetFullFilePath`)

+Note: If you change `RUN_TIME_TESTS` to `true`, then you must rebuild the project by rerunnning the `ant` command